jakubMitura14/genlm-control/docs/samplers.md

 [TokenSamplers][genlm.control.sampler.token.TokenSampler]  are the objects that propose new tokens during generation.
 They generate individual tokens $x$ given a `context` sequence.
 Each sample $x$ is attached with a log importance weight $w$.[^1]

-[^1]: Tokens samplers also return a log-probability $p$ which corresponds to the log-probability of all the random choices made by the sampler and is returned for testing purposes.
+[^1]: Tokens samplers also return a log-probability which corresponds to the log-probability of all the random choices made by the sampler.
+It is returned for testing purposes and is not used during generation.

 ## Direct Token Sampling